 By William L. Katz

 In January 1817, nearly 3,000 African American men met at the Bethel A.M.E.
 Church (popularly known as Mother Bethel A.M.E.) in Philadelphia and denounced the American Colonization Society’s (ACS) plan to resettle free Blacks in West Africa.
-This gathering was the first Black mass protest meeting in the United States.
 The Black leaders who summoned the men to the church endorsed the ACS scheme and fully expected the men who gathered there to follow their leadership.
 Instead, they rejected the scheme and forced the leaders to embrace their position.

 Given the dire situation faced by free Blacks in the North during that era, their endorsement was understandable.
 The vote was denied to all but a handful of Black men.
 No Black women could vote at the time.
 Black workers were limited in the occupations they could pursue and the wages they could receive.
 In Philadelphia, New York, Boston, and other Northern cities, they were subject to attack by white mobs and to the ever-present threat of slavecatchers who kidnapped fugitive slaves and on occasion those who had never been enslaved.
 Thus, to many leaders in the “free” North colonization seemed an attractive option.